prerana1821/doodleboard/README.md

 - [ ] add typescript
 - [x] change the mouse type based on pencil, eraser or marker - DONE

+## Blogs to be written based on my learnings

+- [ ] How to perform drag and drop (with resize) in Javascript?
+- [ ] How to draw shapes based on mouse events in Canvas?
+- [ ] Pen & Eraser Tool in HTML5 Canvas

 ## Installation

 No installation is required.
 Simply open the project in a web browser to start drawing!